Being a Life Long Learner

 Here are examples of positive reinforcement for life-long learning:

-- Giving someone a cake after finishing a class
+• Giving someone a treat, gift, etc. after finishing a class

-Find ways to continue the cycle of life-long learning:
+Find other ways to support others with continuing the cycle of life-long learning:

-- Offer paying for the next class or course to promote continued learning
+• Offer paying for the next class or course to promote continued learning.
+This decreases a barrier to pursuing new activities that people on a fixed-income or are low-income may experience.

-- Keep asking questions about what they have learned
+• Keep asking questions about what they have learned.
+This lets people process the meaning of the new activity.

-- Continuously ensure the class is at the correct learning level for the person to make the task challenging, but enjoyable
+• Continuously ensure the class is at the correct learning level to make the task challenging, but enjoyable.

 Subscribe to our blog below so you never miss important information on Aging Uniquely!